Modernizing your monolithic application can transform your business’s IT landscape, tapping into agility, efficiency, and cost optimization.

 1. Security risks

 The applications designed in an on-premise climate may have weak access rights.
 So when enterprises “lift and shift” mission-critical applications to the cloud, those rights also get migrated.
 Moreover, the cloud has a complex and shared model, and these weak rights may expose vulnerabilities.
-AWS services such as AWS Identity and Access Management (IAM), AWS Key Management Service (KMS), and AWS Security Hub help ensure high levels of security for cloud environments.
+Azure services such as Microsoft Entra ID (formerly Azure Active Directory), Azure Key Vault, and Microsoft Defender for Cloud help you enforce least‑privilege policies, protect cryptographic assets, and continuously monitor your cloud posture.

 2. Performance issues

 Legacy apps are mostly hosted over on-premises infrastructure.
 Therefore, they could perform less effectively even after migrating to the cloud.
-To address performance concers, AWS offers services like Amazon EC2 Auto Scaling, Amazon CloudFront, and Amazon Aurora, which provides scalability, content delivery, and high-performance database capabilities.
+To tackle these performance hurdles, Azure offers services like Azure Virtual Machine Scale Sets, Azure Content Delivery Network (CDN), and Azure SQL Database, which provide scalability, fast content delivery, and high-performance database capabilities.

 3. Exorbitant costs